vedantchalke36/vedantchalke36/README.md

 ## About Me

-Ever since I wrote my first line of HTML, I've been hooked on the world of coding and design.
+Ever since I wrote my first line of python, I've been hooked on the world of coding and design.
 As a high school student with a keen interest in computer science, I've taken it upon myself to explore and excel in various domains that intrigue me the most.

 ## What I Do